-RE: Quick Startup - Added by XATRIX about 4 years ago
+RE: Quick Startup - Added by XATRIX over 4 years ago

 So, is there a way to read data from the SQL to the game ?
 Maybe sqf supports some read functions from file or stdin/stdout ?

-RE: Quick Startup - Added by MaHuJa about 4 years ago
+RE: Quick Startup - Added by MaHuJa over 4 years ago

 See http://community.bistudio.com/wiki/loadFile - it's doable.